How to Choose the Best Paper for Your Printing Project

 Any uncoated stock is best for writing.
 It's naked paper, and it lets you write with ink or pencil without a problem.
 It also soaks up water and other liquids so it's not a great choice if you're printing underwater post-it notes.
 If you have to have a coated stock for better print quality, matte stocks can sometimes be used with certain types of pens.
 You'll want to do testing to make sure you use a combination that works for you.

 What kinds of paper are the most durable?

 Generally speaking, the thicker the paper the more durable it is, but this can change quickly depending on how it is coated.
 Thick, heavy uncoated paper will turn into sludge if you drop it in water.
 Thin paper covered in a UV coating will brush the water right off.
 If you want the most durable paper of all, use the plastic-based SmartFlex.
-It feels like paper, acts like paper, and prints like paper but it is waterproof and tear-proof.
+It feels like paper, acts like paper, and prints like paper but it is water resistant and tear-proof.

 Need help deciding which paper to use for your project?Call us now at 800-930-6040 or